 Levels of Care

-A routine hospice care day is a day on which an individual who has elected to receive hospice care at their residence.
+A routine hospice care day is a day on which an individual has elected to receive hospice care at their residence.
 Routine care includes the following core services: nursing, certified nursing aide, medical social services, spiritual, bereavement, dietary and other counseling services.
 Hospice physician services, in conjunction with your attending physician for the palliation and management of the terminal illness and conditions related to the terminal illness is provided.
 Hospice will also provide the following non-core services based upon the Plan of Care: physical therapy, occupational therapy and speech-language pathology services, drugs and biologicals, medical supplies and medical equipment.

 Hospice Continuous Care